cecarlsen/dk.cec.plot/README.md

 Plot depends on TextMeshPro, which should be installed automatically when you drop the package in your project.

-### Included dependencies

-Plot contains adapted and stripped down versions of these additional sources:

-- [Earcut.net](https://github.com/oberbichler/earcut.net) by Thomas Oberbichler, for triangulation (ISC license).
-- [Chroma.js](https://github.com/gka/chroma.js) by Gregor Aisch, for JCh color conversion (BSD license).

 ## Gettings started

 Please go through the scenes located in *dk.cec.plot/Samples* in chronological order.

-API docs are in the making!

 ## Known issues

-- The combination of StrokeCornerProfile.Round and StrokeAlignment.Inside or Edge does not work for Rects and Polygons.
+	- Texts can vanish temporarily on code reload using ExecuteInEditMode.
 	- Image fill changes size inside DrawRect when stroke is enabled and disabled.
 	- Shrinking without flicker needs a review.
 See comment in Ring Shader.
 	- SetFillTexture not implemented for Polygon.
 	- Polygons will flicker when very small and moving (won't fix).

 ## Author